lorenzomigliorero/malmo/packages/eslint-config/README.md

 # @malmo/eslint-config

-## Eslint configuration used on @malmo/cli application
+## Eslint configuration used on @malmo application

 ...TODO...